santisbon/evstations/README.md

 # EV Stations
 🧪 Experimental

-Source code for [@ev@botsin.space](https://botsin.space/@ev).
-A Mastodon bot to get electric vehicle (EV) charging stations near a location in the **United States** or **Canada**.
+[@ev@botsin.space](https://botsin.space/@ev) is a Mastodon bot to get electric vehicle (EV) charging stations near a location in the **United States** or **Canada**.
 The location needs to be specific enough to narrow it down to a relatively small area like a neighborhood.
 An entire city or borough won't do because it's too broad to be useful.

 ## Highlights
 * Mention it with just a requested location and it will reply with some charging stations near it.